Safe Sport Child Abuse and Other Misconduct Risk Management Plan for Non-NGB Organizations

 The organization should select a criminal background check vendor that will run background checks and will assist in interpreting results and in compliance with state and federal laws.

-The criminal background check vendor should, at a minimum, run a national database check that pulls criminal records (not limited to just sexual offender records) from state and county databases.
-In addition, the organization may or may not choose to pay extra to purchase the following enhancements from the vendor: social security number verification, address trace, manual local county courthouse check based on intelligent choice of countries and national sexual offender registry check.
+The criminal background check vendor should, at a minimum, run records from all 50 states to include the National Criminal Database and the National Sex Offender Registry.
+In addition, the organization may choose to pay extra to purchase the following enhancements from the vendor: social security number verification, address trace, and manual local county courthouse check based on intelligent choice of counties.

 Note: See the Risk Management section at www.sadlersports.com for”Types of Background Checks on Volunteers” and “Criminal Background Check Vendors.”